akash-k-raj/final-assessment/README.md

 # final-assessment

-This repo consists of the Product CRUD Operations APIs Change your username, password and port in application.properties file as per your system
+This repo consists of the Product CRUD Operations APIs as required in the final assessment.
+Change your username, password and port in application.properties file as per your system.